shahrizalarshad/General-Knowledge-Quiz/README.md

 # Quiz-s-day
-This is a generally knowledge quiz.
+This is a general knowledge quiz.